django/deps/draft/0020-annual-release-cycle.rst

 __ https://github.com/django/deps/blob/main/final/0004-release-schedule.rst

 Under the proposed schedule, Django publishes one feature release each calendar year, in January.
-Each feature release is supported for three
-years: one year of bugfix and security releases, followed by two years of security releases only.
+Each feature release is supported for three years: one year of mainstream support, followed by two years of extended support, with the support level changing each December.
 At any given time, three feature releases are in support.
 The existing two-tier feature-release/LTS distinction is retired, with every release receiving what was previously the LTS-level commitment.